 BumpySkies is a free online service that aims to demystify flight for all commercial air passengers.

-BumpySkies uses current weather and flight data to forecast periods of turbulence along the path of major-carrier flights to, from, or within the continental United States.
+BumpySkies uses current weather and flight data to forecast periods of turbulence along the path of major-carrier flights within or departing the continental United States.
 It operates under the notion that expecting these bumpy patches will make encountering them less surprising and scary for nervous fliers.

 I plan to add more features to make flights even more transparent—and therefore pleasant—for all passengers.
 You can stay informed about BumpySkies‘ developments by subscribing to the BumpySkies newsletter.